Business intelligence in marketing:

 • Embedded BI

-• Row-level and object-level security, user authentication, data encryption, data sensitivity labels
+• Row-level and object-level security, user authentication, data encryption, and data sensitivity labels

 Pricing